 But in 2014, Cazes made a fatal OPSEC mistake.
 By including his personal clearnet e-mail address in automated welcome messages and password reset e-mails to AlphaBay Market users, Cazes provided law enforcement with a link to his online personas.
 That e-mail address, “email@example.com”, would tip off the investigators in the internationally-coordinated Operation Bayonet against dark web markets.
 Investigators were ultimately able to link that e-mail address to Cazes, who was charged with a multitude of crimes ranging from racketeering and money laundering to narcotics distribution and identity theft.
 These charges resulted from both the services offered by AlphaBay as well as the revenue generated by its activities.
 Hours short of his scheduled extradition from Thailand to the United States, Cazes took his own life.
 At its height, AlphaBay was over 10 times larger than Silkroad.
 Cazes had accumulated over $35 million in assets, which he split between multiple offshore accounts.

 Operation Bayonet also took down Hansa, the second-largest dark net Market after AlphaBay, in July 2017.
 Despite these seizures, dark web criminal enterprises have not disappeared.
-The initial aftermath of the AlphaBay seizure lead well-known personas on dark net markets to flock to an unlikely place.
+The initial aftermath of the AlphaBay seizure led well-known personas on dark net markets to flock to an unlikely place.
 The r/DarkNetMarkets SubReddit, which has since been banned from Reddit for soliciting prohibited goods and services, served as the initial forum for AlphaBay refugees to regroup.
 Many of the new handles that began to converge upon dark web-themed subReddits were easily recognizable from AlphaBay.
 Well known drug vendors, fraudsters and even some former AlphaBay admins (such as “BigMuscles” and “Trappy”), could be seen posting on the site and answering questions from frantic users who suspected an exit scam.
 The former AlphaBay vendors soon disappeared from Reddit as news of AlphaBay’s takedown was announced.
 What would have before been an egregious violation of common sense OPSEC became the only way for the AlphaBay community to regroup, outside of direct communications.
-After the r/DarkNetMarkets SubReddit was banned in June of this year, a new [.]onion Reddit-like alternative gained visibility.
+After the r/DarkNetMarkets SubReddit was banned in June 2018, a new [.]onion Reddit-like alternative gained visibility.
 Called Dread, the new community served as a landing pad for former AlphaBay and Hansa members.

 How Markets Have Changed

 The term “dark web” first entered the popular vernacular with the inception and eventual fall of Silkroad in 2013.
-Ross Ulbricht, the mastermind behind that marketplace, was also charged with a slough of crimes in the fashion of Alexandre Cazes.
+Ross Ulbricht, the mastermind behind that marketplace, was also charged with a slew of crimes in the fashion of Alexandre Cazes.
 Unlike Cazes, Ulbricht is alive, spending the remainder of his lifetime at the Florence High Penitentiary in Colorado.
 At its height, Silkroad had over one million users.
 Silkroad’s fall gave way to large second-generation markets like AlphaBay and Hansa.
 It would only be a matter of time until those markets fell too.

 Alphabay and its ilk comprised the second-generation of dark markets.
 After these markets were seized, the savviest of fraudsters often preferred to sell dumps directly to their most-trusted clients rather than to random customers of dark net marketplaces.
 With the inception of the Dread forum, criminals can network and form new relationships with potential customers, allowing for the opportunity of more direct sales.